lithdew/flatend/README.md

   services?: { [key: string]: Handler };

   // Total number of attempts to reconnect to a peer we reached that disconnected.
-  // Default is 8 attempts, set to 0 to not attempt to reconnect at all. numReconnectAttempts?: number;
+  // Default is 8 attempts: set to 0 to not attempt to reconnect, or a negative number
+  // to always attempt to reconnect. numReconnectAttempts?: number;

   // The amount of time to wait before each reconnection attempt.
 Default is 500